datasharing-forbesignite/medical-data-universe/README.md

-# medical-data-universe
+# Welcome to the Medical Data Universe (MDU) repository!

+MDU is an open-access repository to support sharing of COVID-19 data.

 ## Background ##

-Ever since the World Health Organization declared the COVID-19 outbreak as a pandemic, there have been calls across different organizations to accelerate and improve data sharing.

-Nonprofit organizations, universities, and other institutions worldwide are turning to artificial intelligence (AI) to better understand this disease and its impact on communities, but AI applications require data.
-Although data sharing is seen -more now than ever- as an ethical and moral obligation among many researchers, multiple obstacles have been identified; The limited access and availability of data, poor data quality, concerns over data governance, and the ethical use of data (including accountability and liability for data applications) are among the main ones.
+Ever since the World Health Organization declared the COVID-19 pandemic, there have been numerous calls to accelerate and improve data sharing.
+Nonprofit organizations, universities, and other institutions worldwide are turning to artificial intelligence (AI) to better understand the disease and its impact on human health.
+However, AI models require a lot of data both during training to compute accurate predictions and during testing to ensure generalizability across unseen cohorts.
+Although data sharing is seen now, more than ever, as an ethical and moral obligation in research, there are many obstacles that may hinder the process: limited availability of data, poor data quality, concerns over data governance, and concerns over ethical use of data (including accountability and liability for data applications) are among the main ones (TODO: make a figure).

-There are currently multiple initiatives trying to improve data-sharing around COVID-19 at local, national, and even international levels, but this hyper-fragmentation of efforts is challenging.
-A more collaborative and open approach is needed to allow researchers to access and use data and codes to solve the healthcare and public health issues related to this disease.
+There exists many initiatives that aim to improve data sharing for COVID-19 at local, national, and international levels.
+Yet, this hyper-fragmentation of efforts is challenging.
+A collaborative and open approach is much needed to allow researchers to access and use data and software to tackle challenges related to the disease.

 ## Project Summary: ##
 This is an effort to compile an open repository of de-identified clinical and demographical data of COVID patients.
 By building this repository, we hope to facilitate data access and accelerate AI-powered research on COVID-19 signs, symptoms, stages, and care plans.
 Our efforts will focus on collecting de-identified datasets contributed by researchers.